Christina YaoAssistant Professor

 Teaching and advising

-Dr. Yao teaches courses in Higher Education and Educational Leadership, including EDAD 832 (Higher Education in America) and EDAD 910 (Higher Education Environments).
+Dr. Yao teaches courses in Educational Leadership and Higher Education.
+Courses include master’s courses such as EDAD 832 (Higher Education in America) and EDAD 910 (Higher Education Environments).
+Dr. Yao also teaches doctoral-level courses, including EDAD 900 (Proseminar in ELHE) and EDAD 983 (Qualitative Methods for Educational Inquiry).

 Areas of Expertise: